 The Company is subject to risks associated with the COVID-19 pandemic.
 In an effort to halt the outbreak of COVID-19, a number of countries, including the United States, United Kingdom and Italy where the Company operates, have placed significant restrictions on travel.
-Limitations on travel and other social distancing measures have had an effect on the Company's preclinical and clinical activities and regulatory timelines.
-Commercial activity associated with the Company's EMA-approved gene therapy for ADA-SCID, Strimvelis®, has been postponed by the treatment site and scheduled patients are continuing to receive enzyme replacement therapy until treatment with Strimvelis can occur.
-Any prolonged material disruptions to the Company's employees, suppliers, contract manufacturers, vendors, patients, government sponsored funding programs or the Company's marketable securities could impact operating results and could lead to impairments; however, there has been no material impairments to date.
+While some COVID-19 restrictions have been relaxed, limitations on travel and other social distancing measures have had an effect on the Company's preclinical and clinical activities and regulatory timelines.
+Commercial activity associated with the Company's EMA-approved gene therapy for ADA-SCID, Strimvelis®, had been postponed by the treatment site but resumed in June 2020.
+Any prolonged material disruptions to the Company's employees, suppliers, contract manufacturers, vendors, patients, government sponsored funding programs or the Company's marketable securities could impact operating results and could lead to impairments.
+To date the Company has recorded impairments on long-lived assets that are due to a combination of a corporate restructuring and COVID-19 market impacts (see Note 8).
 The capital markets have experienced significant volatility as a result of the pandemic and the Company's ability to access the capital markets in the future could be impacted if disruptions in the capital markets continue.

-Through March 31, 2020, the Company funded its operations primarily with proceeds from the sale of convertible preferred shares and ADSs in the Company's initial public offering ("IPO") and a subsequent follow-on offering, as well as with certain grant and reimbursement payments and a drawdown on its credit facility, described in note 6 below.
+Through June 30, 2020, the Company funded its operations primarily with proceeds from the sale of convertible preferred shares and ADSs in the Company's initial public offering ("IPO") and a subsequent follow-on offering, as well as with certain grant and reimbursement payments and a drawdown on its credit facility, described in note 6 below.
 The Company has incurred recurring losses since its inception.
-As of March 31, 2020, the Company had an accumulated deficit of \$504.2 million.
+As of June 30, 2020, the Company had an accumulated deficit of \$551.7 million.
 The Company expects to continue to generate operating losses for the foreseeable future.
-The Company expects that its cash, cash equivalents, and marketable securities on hand as of March 31, 2020 of \$263.9 million, will be sufficient to fund its operations and capital expenditure requirements through at least the next twelve months.
+The Company expects that its cash, cash equivalents, and marketable securities on hand as of June 30, 2020 of \$228.7 million, will be sufficient to fund its operations and capital expenditure requirements through at least the next twelve months.